Bayesian variance change point detection with credible sets: Introduction

 The approximate posterior distribution naturally allows us to obtain point estimates for the location of the change points and to construct credible sets describing the uncertainty underlying these estimates at a prescribed level.
-These sets are a discrete set of time instances chosen through their posterior probability and are not necessarily intervals, as opposed to \cite{fric14,fryzlewicz2020narrowest}.
-VB posterior approximations are known to provide excellent point estimates but to underestimate uncertainty \citep{bishop2006pattern,wang2019frequentist}.
+These sets are a discrete set of time instances chosen through their posterior probability and are not necessarily intervals, as opposed to recent works \cite{fric14,fryzlewicz2020narrowest}.
+VB posterior approximations are known to provide excellent point estimates but to underestimate uncertainty \cite{bishop2006pattern}.
 In simulations, we show that our method offers point estimates as accurate as state-of-the-art methodologies (at times even more accurate), and the uncertainty underestimation typical of VB is not extremely severe.
 Overall, at little additional computational costs, our proposal provides points estimates as precise as those of competitors and a measure of uncertainty that competitors lack.

-Our proposal is modular and can be easily generalized to more complex data-generating mechanisms.
-As proof, we show how to extend our base method to variance change point detection in the presence of autoregression and a smoothly varying mean trend (as in \cite{gao19}).
-This extension will be useful in the liver procurement application.
-We also show that it can accommodate a situation where multiple observations are available per time point, which is relevant when data are binned \citep{cap21} or when we have cyclical data \citep{ush22}.
+Our proposal is modular and can be easily generalized to more complex and realistic data-generating mechanisms.
+As proof, we show how to extend our base method to variance change point detection in the presence of autoregression, a smoothly varying mean trend (\textit{e.g.}, \cite{gao19}), and non-Gaussian setting.
+We also show that it can accommodate a situation where multiple observations are available per time point, which is relevant when data are binned (\textit{e.g.}, \cite{cap21}) or when we have cyclical data (\textit{e.g.}, \cite{ush22}).
 To the best of our knowledge, our proposals are the first to tackle some of these tasks.
 These extensions are a proof-of-concept of our approach's generalizability.
-The paper includes a short description and empirical study of each, and future work will study their properties.
+The paper includes a description and empirical study of each, and future work will study their properties.